serras/emacs-haskell-tutorial/tutorial.md

 ```
 Note that the previous output is cropped from the one given by GHC, which contains much more information, along with position of the identifiers.
 You will get all that information while working with `ghc-mod`.

 Of course, your aim should be to get rid of all holes.
 Type-oriented programming is a good-way to do so: realize part of the expression by looking at the type given in the hole message and add things to the hole until finished.
 To support this loop, `ghc-mod` includes a refine command, available at the key combination `C-c C-f`.
-When you press this over a hole, the system asks for an expression to refine with, and changes the hole with the expression given followed as many holes as neccessary to fulfill the corresponding type.
+When you press this over a hole, the system asks for an expression to refine with, and changes the hole with the expression given followed as many holes as necessary to fulfill the corresponding type.
 For example, if in the second equation of `maybeMap`:
 ```haskell
 maybeMap (Just x) f = _maybeMap_body
 ```